-Commentary on the funding commitments
+Commentary on the summer 2019 funding commitments

-The schools funding announced equates to a real terms increase of £4.4 billion to the schools budget between 2019-20 and 2022-23.2 This excludes the additional teacher pension funding.3
+The schools funding announced in summer 2019 equates to a real terms increase of £4.4 billion to the schools budget between 2019-20 and 2022-23.2 This excludes the additional teacher pension funding and the extra funding announced in the Conservative Party manifesto.

-The Institute for Fiscal Studies (IFS) has estimated that that the additional school funding equates to a real terms increase in spending of 7.4% per pupil, between 2019-20 and 2022-23, and in 2019-20 prices.
-This is after accounting for expected growth in pupil numbers.
-They suggest that the additional funding would come "very close" to reversing the 8% (real terms) cut in total school spending per pupil seen between 2009-10 and 2018-19.4
+Following the summer 2019 announcements, the Institute for Fiscal Studies (IFS) estimated that that the additional school funding would equate to a real terms increase in spending of 7.4% per pupil, between 2019-20 and 2022-23 (2019-20 prices).
+They suggested that the additional funding would come "very close" to reversing the 8% (real terms) cut in total school spending per pupil seen between 2009-10 and 2018-19.3

-However, the IFS also note:
+However, the IFS also noted:

 Whilst the planned increases in school spending per pupil represent a clear turnaround as compared with recent trends, these plans would still leave school spending per pupil at about the same level in 2022-23 as it was 13 years earlier.
-This represents a significant squeeze on school resources as compared with recent history.
-The previous lowest growth over a 13-year period was 18% for secondary schools between 1987-88 and 2000-01 (see Figure 3.2).
-This highlights a long-run historical pattern whereby spending per pupil alternates between large rises
+This represents a significant squeeze on school resources as compared